AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-need-to-always-be-working-on-myself.md

 date: 2025-05-31
 description: "Growth is important—but so is being allowed to just exist."
 thumbnail: /images/posts/stop-fixing.jpg
+excerpt: "Not everything needs to be analysed, healed, or transformed.
+Sometimes I just need to be."
+tags: [Self-Compassion, Burnout, Emotional Rest, Personal Growth]
 ---

 There was a time I turned everything into self-work.